takwas/CommunityFund/README.md

-Raymond, Mihir, and Tri
+Group members: Harris, Raymond, Mihir, and Tri

-CSC309 Project (work in progress)
+Work in progress.

 CommunityFund is like Kickstarter, but built in Python (+ Django) and way cooler.